What we do

 Family specific services as funding is available often include parent and family training, behavioral consultation, funded in-home support, respite care, counseling, and other supports that meet occupational, physical, and communication therapeutic support needs.

 Kplan Funding for Services children who are eligible, access KPlan funded services in the family home based on a needs assessment which determines the type and frequency of a variety of supports.
 They include, but are not limited to, attendant care, relief care, skills training, behavior consultation, assistive technology, and assistive devices.
 Through waiver services, Family Training is also available if indicated in the needs assessment.

 This unit collaborates with public school systems, Oregon Children, Adults and Families Division (CAF), the Social Security Administration, Family-to-Family Networks like FACT, and other community programs.
-The Developmental Disabilities Children and Young Adults Program provides case management services to children who meet eligibility criteria for having an intellectual or developmental disability.
+The Intellectual and Developmental Disabilities Children and Young Adults Program provides case management services to children who meet eligibility criteria for having an intellectual or developmental disability.
 All services and funding available are based on criteria found in the Oregon Administrative Rules (OARs) for Community Development Disabilities Programs and Case Management Services for Individuals with Intellectual or Developmental Disabilities.